 The holidays are a time for families to be together, carols to be sung, and for decking the halls.
-But some of these decorations and gifts may include any number of beautiful yet possibly dangerous plants for our 4 legged family members.
+But some of these decorations and gifts may include any number of beautiful yet possibly dangerous plants for our 4-legged family members.
 Some of these plants truly are dangerous to our pets and children while others have simply gotten a bad rap over the years.

 Poinsettias are commonly seen in households during the holidays but could they be a form of toxicity for our furry family?
 Poinsettias have been publicized as something to keep your pets far away from but they are actually only mildly toxic to pets.
 It is the sap which is detergent like in composition that contains the chemicals that cause the toxic symptoms seen.
 Poisonings seen from poinsettias are rarely seen.
 Signs of poisoning are mild and mainly pertain to the GI tract such as vomiting, drooling, or rarely diarrhea.
 If the sap is exposed to the skin irritation can occur such as redness, swelling, and itchiness.
-There is no antidote for this form of toxicity but since it is very mild symptomatic treatment is usually all you pet needs.
+There is no antidote for this form of toxicity but since it is very mild symptomatic treatment is usually all your pet needs.

-Even though poinsettias are not known to be extremely toxic there are numerous other plants that are commonly seen through out the year and during the holidays that can be very toxic.
+Even though poinsettias are not known to be extremely toxic there are numerous other plants that are commonly seen throughout the year and during the holidays that can be very toxic.

 - Holly: Holly plants can be very poisonous and contain toxic chemicals, called saponins.
 All parts of the plant are toxic but it’s the berries that our pets are drawn to.
 When ingested they can show symptoms such as lip smacking, drooling, head shaking, vomiting, and diarrhea.